Implements for Manicures and Pedicures Must Be Spotless

 What To Do If You Have Doubts About Cleanliness?

-Suppose you observe dirty equipment, disposable items being reused, or technicians not washing their hands.
+Suppose you observe dirty equipment, the reuse of disposable items, or technicians not washing their hands.
 In that case, you can leave the salon and report the issue to the management.
 Contact local health authorities if necessary.
 Most importantly, don’t risk your health.
 Take another day and choose a salon that values cleanliness.

 Legal And International Hygiene Guidelines For Nail Salons

 Governments and health organizations have set clear rules to ensure customer safety in nail salons.
 Following these rules is not an option.
-It is a legal obligation and is enforced through regular inspections.
+The authorities enforce this legal obligation through regular inspections.

 OSHA and CDC Guidelines In The United States

 In the United States, the Occupational Safety and Health Administration (OSHA) and the Centers for Disease Control and Prevention (CDC) provide guidelines for hygiene in the beauty services industry.
-OSHA recommends the use of gloves to prevent the transmission of blood-borne diseases and the proper disposal of contaminated equipment.
-The CDC says that reusable equipment must be sterilized by heat after cleaning, such as using an autoclave.
+OSHA recommends using gloves to prevent the transmission of bloodborne diseases and properly disposing of contaminated equipment.
+The CDC states that facilities must sterilize reusable equipment by heat after cleaning, such as with an autoclave.

 The United States, Canada, the United Kingdom, and Australia have set their salon hygiene regulations.
 For example, Australia’s Department of Health mandates the use of disinfection.
-In the United Kindom, the HSE (Health and Safety Executive) guides infection prevention.
-In Canada, salon safety is regulated by provincial regulations.
+In the United Kingdom, the Health and Safety Executive (HSE) provides guidance on infection prevention.
+In Canada, provincial authorities regulate salon safety.

-While there are some differences in procedure from country, the main message is the same: manicure and pedicure equipment must be completely sterile.
+While procedures vary by country, the main message is the same: manicure and pedicure equipment must be completely sterile.

 You Can Read More Articles About Makeup and Beauty Here